simplifi/anemometer/README.md

 ### `statsd`
 This is where you tell Anemometer where to send StatsD metrics
 - `address` - The address:port on which StatsD is listening (usually `127.0.0.1:8125`)
+- `tags` - Default tags to send with every metric, optional

 ### `monitors`
 This is where you tell Anemometer about the monitor(s) configuration